krystyna-garwol/hello-world-aws/README.md

-This project was bootstrapped with Create React App.
+This project was bootstrapped with Create React App to play around with Jenkins, Docker and AWS.